Introduction: The Quality Crisis in Institutional Recycling

 Protecting value at the bin means:

-1. Preventing obvious contaminants from entering the stream
+- Preventing obvious contaminants from entering the stream

-3. Designing systems so that the default outcome is a cleaner, better-sorted flow of containers
+- Designing systems so that the default outcome is a cleaner, better-sorted flow of containers

-4. Capturing data to verify quality and support ESG reporting
+- Capturing data to verify quality and support ESG reporting

 When that happens, downstream processing becomes more efficient and more cost-effective.
 Cleaner input means higher yields of usable rPET, lower energy and water use in washing, and less intensive decontamination.
 This directly improves the potential for PET to return to food-grade packaging and high-quality textile applications.
 For aluminum, it supports consistent, high-quality scrap that can be remelted repeatedly.

-How Material Recognition Reduces Contamination
+How Code Validation Reduces Contamination

 Real-Time Data for ESG Reporting and Waste Diversion Goals

-• Total items recycled by location, material type, and time period
+- Total items recycled by location, material type, and time period

-• Diversion rates calculated from actual material flows, not estimates
+- Diversion rates calculated from actual material flows, not estimates

-• Behavioral patterns that identify high-contamination hotspots
+- Behavioral patterns that identify high-contamination hotspots

 This data transforms ESG reporting from rough estimates to verified metrics.
 Campuses and corporate venues can document actual contamination reduction, prove material quality to downstream partners, and demonstrate measurable progress toward sustainability goals.

-One significant advantage of smart bin technology is the generation of verified, item-level data that addresses the data gaps identified by EPA and other researchers.
+One significant advantage of connected bin technology is the generation of verified, item-level data that addresses the data gaps identified by EPA and other researchers.
 This enables institutions to document actual performance rather than relying on estimates, providing the kind of material-specific tracking that most jurisdictions currently lack.

 Measurable Impact: What Institutional Recyclers Achieve